bcmdarroch/Ada-Jumpstart-Assignments/README.md

-# candy.rb
+# Ada-Jumpstart-Assignments
-Vending Machine program I made for chapter 10 of Ada Academy's Jumpstart
+Uploads of the assignments I completed using the self-paced Ada Academy Jumpstart lesson guide